eWaterCycle/experiment-launcher/README.md

     """Generate notebook and launch it

     Args:
-        body: The json POST body as a Python object
+        body: The json POST body as a Python dictionary
     """
     nb = ... # <Add code that generates a nbformat.NotebookNode object>
     return process_notebook(body['notebook'], nb)
 ```

+3. Write unit tests in `tests/api/` directory